About the American Art Museum and the Renwick Gallery

 Museum staff maintain seven online research databases with more than 500,000 records, including the Inventories of American Painting and Sculpture that document more than 400,000 artworks in public and private collections worldwide.
 Each year, thousands of researchers contact the museum directly for assistance, and millions of virtual visitors from across the globe use the database resources available online.
 Save Outdoor Sculpture, a joint project between the museum and Heritage Preservation, is dedicated to the documentation and preservation of outdoor sculpture.
 We also produce American Art, a peer-reviewed periodical for new scholarship.

 American Art has been engaging audiences online since 1993 when we launched one of the earliest museum websites through America Online; our stand-alone site, AmericanArt.si.edu, was launched in 1995.
-The museum now uses an array of social media sites to connect with online communities.
-Our Lunder Conservation Center uses Twitter to alert interested followers to conservation treatments in real time.
-In 2005, the museum debuted EyeLevel, the first blog at the Smithsonian, which has approximately 12,000 readers each month.
-American Art staff produce a series of three podcasts, also available through iTunes, which feature voices of artists, curators, museum staff, visiting lecturers and students.
+The museum now uses an array of social media sites to connect with online communities, including Twitter, Facebook, Tumblr, and Flickr.
+American Art staff produces numerous videos, also available through iTunes U and Art Babble, which feature voices of artists, curators, museum staff, visiting lecturers and students.
 Through email notifications we provide updates on upcoming exhibitions, exciting programs, and behind-the-scenes looks at the museum.